pcockwell/blog/_posts/2017-02-16-ip-whitelisting-through-aws-elb-with-proxy-protocol.md

-In order to have the server run and continually accept incoming connections, we then issue the command `loop.run_forever()` which tells the event loop to continue executing necessary functions of the server until the program is manually terminated or it runs into an error, at which point it is to gracefully shut down the server.
+In order to have the server run and continually accept incoming connections, we then issue the command `loop.run_forever()` which tells the event loop to continue executing necessary functions of the server until the program is manually terminated or it runs into an error, at which point it would gracefully shut down the server.

 #### Putting it in operation